 For two weeks ...

 Then BOOM!
-Like a light switch, it's December and bet your bottom dollar, it feels like it.
+Like a light switch, it's December.
+And it feels like it.

 That is, until you find yourself in flip-flops ... in January.